nsulmol/afspm/docs/writing_a_device_controller.md

 Note that some of these methods are not *strictly* necessary.
 For example, ```on_set_zctrl_params()``` can return ```REP_CMD_NOT_SUPPORTED``` if it is not.
 Check the documentation in afspm/components/device/controller.py to see if a particular method *must* be supported or not.

+THIS DOES NOT THROW AN EXCEPTION BECAUSE WE ARE RESPONDING TO AN EXPLICIT REQUEST!! cLARIFY

 ### Implementing ```poll_XXX()``` Methods

 These methods are called at a regular cadence by the base DeviceController class, in order to determine whether somethinig has changed.
 A child class *does not* need to hold state or check if something has 'changed'; it merely needs to return what is requested.
 The rest will be handled by the base controller.